jet/Microservice-Edge-Testing-Example/overview.md

 the core business logic from the real producer, but this won't always be possible.

-Also, By reimplementing the controller, we can tweak its behavior to simulate different states or levels of degraded performance that the producer might encounter in production.
+Also, by reimplementing the controller, we can tweak its behavior to simulate different states or levels of degraded performance that the producer might encounter in production.
 For example, here we implemented methods to simulate the producer's database being down or unreachable.
 This allows clients to test